 Or follow one of our suggested sailing itineraries based on either South/South East Winds or North/North East Winds.
 These itineraries will help give to you an idea about time and distance between anchorages, as well as insight into the many places you can visit and things to do around the Whitsundays Islands whilst chartering your own boat.
 Please note that this is a guide only and is subject to current weather & tide conditions – remember to stay flexible when chartering, you never know what you might discover!

-After your introductory briefing: departing Abell Point Marina it’s a short 2.5 – 3 hour sail past Pioneer Point and across the Whitsunday Passage to your first nights destination at Nara Inlet on Hook Island.
+After your introductory briefing: departing Coral Sea Marina it’s a short 2.5 – 3 hour sail past Pioneer Point and across the Whitsunday Passage to your first nights destination at Nara Inlet on Hook Island.

 Motor down the long narrow fjord for your overnight anchorage.
 It’s then a short ride in the tender to the start of a walking track that leads from the beach to Aboriginal Caves.
 There is also a waterfall which runs after heavy rains.